GuillaumeBld/Trading_bot/QUICK_HOSTINGER_DEPLOY.md

 import pandas as pd
 import yfinance as yf

-st.title("🤖 Trading Bot - Test Deployment")
+st.title(" Trading Bot - Test Deployment")
 st.write("If you can see this, your server is working!")

 # Test data fetching